michaelpfay/StatHypTest/README.md

 ## Organization

-  * R scripts
+### R scripts
 a folder with files with R code that was used in examples and simulations in the book.

+### Errata
+a folder with a ReadMe list of typos and corrections.

+### R package
-Also there is an R package for the book at  https://CRAN.R-project.org/package=asht.
+There is an R package for the book at  https://CRAN.R-project.org/package=asht.
 I also created a development version of the R package at github.com/michaelpfay/asht.